bocoup/learn-ansible/exercises/variables-loops-and-filters/overview.md

 ssh 10.10.10.10
 ssh -i ./workshop.pem workshop@10.10.10.10
 ```
+Your playbook should only utilize the [user] and [authorized_key] modules once.

 Once you've succeeded, ask yourself whether your solution is as robust as it
 could be.
-Does it allow users to specify multiple keys or the shell they
+Does it allow multiple public keys per user?
+What about specifying the
-prefer?
-Are there [filters] that might help provide sensible default values
+shell they prefer?
+Are there [filters] that might help provide sensible default
-allowing certain user properties to be optional or [modify defined values] in
+values, allowing properties in the user listing to be optional?
-some useful way?

 ## LEARNING OBJECTIVES
  - Where are some places variables can be registered?